 Colantuono, Louis A., The Trucker and The Teens: Volume 1 1969-1975, Coltsfoot Press, Amsterdam, 1984.
 Five years of the hectic life on the road of a Californian, written while in prison for his considerable activity with boys.

 Edmund White, My Lives: An Autobiography, New York, 2006.

 Jay Edson, American writer.

 Jay Edson, These Were My Realities, USA, 2006.
+Read selections on the author's website.
 The prison journal and deep reflections of a sensitive social worker incarcerated for four years for mild and consensual sexual contact with two boys.
-Selections from the book can be read on the author's website.

 Richard John McMullen, 1943-9-, English youth worker

 Richie McMullen, Enchanted Youth, 1990.
 Review.

 Gerald Arthur Sandusky, born 1944, American football coach